Skip to content

 Terms and Roles

-- Data holder: Entity with access authority to product or service data, often the manufacturer or operator.
-Service providers who are responsible for operations can also be data holders.
-In the future, they must establish processes to allow users access without delay.
+• Data holder: Entity with control over access to product or service data, often the manufacturer or operator.
+Service providers responsible for operations can also be data holders.
+Going forward, they must establish processes that give users access without delay.

-- User: Lawful user of the product or service, incl. companies.
-This also includes fleet operators, farmers, or end customers working with connected devices.
-Users receive not only a right to information but an immediate right of access to their data.
+• User: Lawful user of the product or service, including companies.
+This also includes fleet operators, farmers or end customers working with connected devices.
+Users receive not only a right to information, but a direct right of access to their data.

-- Third party: Recipients of data authorized by users, but no gatekeepers.
-Third parties can be service partners, independent workshops, research institutions, or software providers.
-They must be integrated via secure interfaces.
+• Third party: Recipients authorized by users to receive the data, but not gatekeepers.
+Third parties can be service partners, independent workshops, research institutions or software providers.
+They must be integrated through secure interfaces.

 Data types

-- Covered: Product data and associated service data from use, including sensor data, status messages, location data, and metadata.
-Prepared datasets are also included if they are intended for reuse.
+• Covered: Product data and related service data generated during use, including sensor data, status messages, location data and metadata.
+Processed datasets are also included if they are intended for reuse.

-- Not covered: Content data such as documents, images, or communication.
+• Not covered: Content data such as documents, images or communications.
 These remain outside the scope.

-- GDPR interface: Personal reference is often possible; the Data Act does not create its own legal basis.
-Every disclosure must additionally be GDPR-compliant, including checking the legal basis and, if applicable, consent.
+• GDPR interface: Personal identifiability is often possible; the Data Act does not create its own legal basis.
+Every disclosure must also be GDPR-compliant, including a review of the legal basis and, where necessary, consent.

 Interfaces

-- Direct access preferred; otherwise standardized provision, machine-readable, and preferably in real-time.
-For companies, this means establishing APIs, data export functions, and clearly documented processes.
-Monitoring, authentication, and authorization checks also belong to the interface architecture.
+• Direct access is preferred; otherwise data must be provided in a standardized, machine-readable format and, where possible, in real time.
+For companies, this means setting up APIs, data export functions and clearly documented processes.
+Monitoring, authentication and authorization checks are also part of the interface architecture.

 Practical Guide